Tuesday, Jun 26, 2018 - 8:00 pm - 11:00 pm

 Three renowned and architecturally distinct structures in the Bryn Athyn Historic District, all in exquisite settings, will be illuminated during this memorable event that offers the public free access to explore the sites.

 Bryn Athyn Cathedral, Cairnwood Estate, and Glencairn Museum were designated National Historic Landmarks in October 2008.
-Together, these buildings comprise the Bryn Athyn Historic District and will be featured during “Landmarks in Lights: A Celebration of Faith” from 8 p.m. to 11 p.m.
+Together, these buildings comprise the Bryn Athyn Historic District and will be featured during “Landmarks in Lights: A Celebration of Faith” from 8 p.m. to 11 p.m on June 26th.
 The public is invited to enjoy the venues’ expansive grounds all to the strains of recorded classical music.

-The Cathedral’s stunning stained glass windows will be lit, and there will be live a cappella and recorded classical music filling the air, with tour guides available to answer questions.
+The Cathedral’s stunning stained glass windows will be lit, and there will be recorded classical music filling the air, with tour guides available to answer questions.
 The bookstore/gift shop will be open, and the award-winning gardens available for exploration.

 Cairnwood Estate’s architectural details will be accented by lighting, and the “Cairnwood Family Gallery” will be open.
 All 3 floors for the mansion, including access to the tower, will be open for self-guided tours. $5 Admission.
 Wine and beer available for purchase by the glass for guests 21 and older.

 Given the age and construction of the buildings, some areas are not wheelchair accessible.
 Children 12 and under must be accompanied by an adult.
 For more information and directions, visit www.brynathynhistoricdistrict.org or call 215-947-2004.